 - Create usable products – people love Basecamp not because it has the most features, but because it’s really easy to use.

-- Appeal to beliefs – American Apparel only sells made in American clothing as some people feel that wearing clothing made in other countries is hurting the American economy.
+- Appeal to beliefs – American Apparel only sells made in America clothing as some people feel that wearing clothing made in other countries is hurting the American economy.

-- Going above and beyond the call of duty; in other words, something works or the experience was better than all expectations
+- Going above and beyond the call of duty; in other words, create the experience beyond all expectations.

-Creating passion doesn’t have to be a direct relation of your product or service.
-At KISSmetrics and Crazy Egg, we create evoke passion through our blog.
+Creating passion doesn’t have to be in direct relation to your product or service.
+At KISSmetrics and Crazy Egg, we evoke passion through our blog.
 That’s our secret sauce.
-People love our content so much because we educate our ideal customer, even if that means telling them about our competitor’s product.
+People love our content so much because we educate our ideal customer even if that means telling them about our competitor’s product.

 You have a minimal viable audience when: